Cloud Compass

 đŸŸĸ Optimal

-• Expected Resources: Resources managed through IaC, representing the best practice.
+Expected Resources: Resources managed through IaC, representing best practices

 🟡 Low